 Mountain Fork River

-Although it is dammed at Broken Bow Lake, the Mountain Fork River is another remote, scenic stream.
+The Mountain Fork River is another remote, scenic stream.
 The river above Broken Bow is very rocky, with scattered boulder fields, which can be tricky to navigate during high flows.
 Access is easy, however, as much of the river parallels U.S. 259 and offers several turnouts.
 You may want to take along a fishing rod – the smallmouth bass, walleye and sand bass action can be excellent during the spring.

 Below Broken Bow Lake, the river is quite different.
 Within Beavers Bend State Park, there is a two-mile loop where you can rent a canoe and float these calm, cold waters.
 This stretch of the river can be very crowded during the summer.